AnnKaushal/Virtual_Workstations_Radar_Altimetry/README.md

 Berry, P. A. M., Garlick, J. D., Freeman, J. A. & Mathers, E. L. (2005) Global inland water monitoring from multi-mission altimetry.
 Geophys.
 Res.
 Lett.
 32(L16401), 1–4.

 Saunders, W. (1999) Preparation of DEMs for use in environmental modeling analysis.
 ESRI User Conference (24–30 July 1999, San Diego, California).
 Available at: http://proceedings.esri.com/library/userconf/proc99/navigate/proceed.htm

+---

+You can run these code sections as needed and adjust parameters to suit your specific analysis.
+Each section provides insights into the gradient properties and distribution of elevation data.
+Please feel free to reach out if you have any questions or need further assistance.

 For any questions or issues, please contact 20bce034@nith.ac.in.